fadhiilrachman/basic-java-programming/README.md

 # Basic Java Programming
-Just a simple study case while in class semester 2
+Just a simple study case while in class

 ## Overview
 Bunch of study case of basic java programming.